-2.6.1 Task 1 - Situational Awareness and Reporting
+Task 1 - Situational Awareness and Reporting

-Qualification on this task is mandatory for advancement to the Semi-Finals Round.
+Qualification on this task is mandatory for advancement to the Semi-finals Round.
 The AMS must transmit the heartbeat message as defined in Appendix C. The TD team confirms to the judges the heartbeat message has been received (see Situational Awareness and Reporting Task Description).
 Additionally, teams are highly encouraged to transmit the reporting component for the other Autonomy Challenge tasks.
-This additional reporting is not required to advance to the Semi-Finals Round.